DimiG/myQTApps/README.md

 * `SmallVC`: Small Video Convertor GUI frontend application for [ffmpeg][ffmpeg].<br>
    ***Requires :*** [ffmpeg][ffmpeg] accessible via OS PATH.

+* `WoL`: Wake Up on LAN for specific MAC address of device.
+Just send the wakeup packet to the LAN to activate the WoL device.

 * `All Applications`:<br>
    ***Requires :*** [Qt Creator][qt-project] preinstalled, Windows 7, Mac OS 10.6 or Linux<br>
    ***Important:*** To distribute your compiled programm you need to add additional libs into your relese folder.